 Krishna& Radha's love: Importance of letting go

 In the 12th century, a great revolution took place in India.
 A poet called Jayadeva wrote a song called Gita Govinda in Sanskrit, expressing ideas and sentiments that were until then whispered in folk songs.
 He referred to a lady called Radha, whose love for Krishna was deep and passionate.
 Together they danced and made music in joyous abandon in the gardens of Madhuvan on the banks of the Yamuna under the autumn moon.
+Eventually, however, we are informed by the scriptures that Krishna leaves Madhuvan in pursuit of his destiny.
+Radha stays back, like a flower that was once loved by the bee.
+While the magical love of Radha and Krishna, especially as expressed in the Gita Govinda, fired the imagination of people, Radha's images were restricted to temples of the Gangetic plains.

 Often in small companies emerge great talent.
 These talented individuals yearn to move on but feel guilt about leaving the company that gave them the early opportunity to prove their mettle.
 It is in these moments that the bosses of such talented individuals have to think of Radha and understand the importance of letting go.